cartant/rxjs-observe/README.md

 npm install rxjs-observe --save
 ```

+TypeScript 2.8 or later is required, as the type declaration for `observe` uses conditional types.

 ## Usage

 Pass an object instance to `observe` and receive an `observables` object - that contains observable sources for the object's properties and methods - and a `proxy`: